 Lady Jane Wilde also goes on to tell some of the tales she had gathered of the effect Banshees had on locals, even those who lived in faraway lands:

 “A branch of the ancient race of the O’Gradys had settled in Canada, far removed, apparently, from all the associations, traditions, and mysterious influences of the old land of their forefathers.
-But one night, a strange and mournful lamentation was heard outside the house.
+But a strange and mournful lamentation was heard one night outside the house.

-The inquiry was made, but no one had been seen near the house at the time, though several persons distinctly heard the weird, unearthly cry, and a terror fell upon the household as if some supernatural influence had overshadowed them.
+The inquiry was made, but no one had been seen near the house then.
+However, several persons distinctly heard the weird, unearthly cry and a terror fell upon the household as if some supernatural influence had overshadowed them.

 The next day, the gentleman and his eldest son went out boating.
 However, they did not return at the usual time for dinner, so an alarm was raised, and messengers were sent down to the shore to look for them.

-But no tidings came until, precisely at the exact hour of the night when the spirit-cry had been heard the previous evening, a crowd of men were seen approaching the house, bearing with them the dead bodies of the father and the son, who had both been drowned by the accidental upsetting of the boat, within sight of land, but not near enough for any help to reach them in time.
+But no tidings came until, precisely at the exact hour of the night when the spirit cry had been heard the previous evening, a crowd of men were seen approaching the house, bearing with them the dead bodies of the father and the son, who had both been drowned by the accidental upsetting of the boat, within sight of land, but not near enough for any help to reach them in time.

 Thus, the Ban-Sidhe had fulfilled her mission of doom, after which she disappeared, and the cry of the spirit of death was heard no more.”